wallacezichen/cse15l-lab-reports/lab3.md

 In the second example, there are tons of txt file when the depth = 2, so it returns a lot of txt file.

 ## `-mindepth levels`
 The -mindepth option is used with the find command in Linux to specify the minimum depth of the directory hierarchy to search.
-It allows you to limit the search to directories that are at a certain level or deeper, starting from the starting directory.(Description from ChatGPT)
+It allows you to limit the search to directories that are at a certain level or deeper, starting from the starting directory.(Description from ChatGPT, Prompt: What does find -mindepth levels does and how to use it?)

 Input:
 `find /Users/Wally/Desktop/CSE15L/docsearch/technical -mindepth 2 -name "#.txt"`